MOA 183 - Intro to Health Insurance » Fall 2022 » Exam 1 Chapters 1 - 4

 The HITECH Act expands the privacy provisions of HIPAA to include:

-friends and family of providers.
+A. friends and family of patients.

-corporate owners of covered entities.
+C. corporate owners of covered entities.

-friends and family of patients.
+D. friends and family of providers.

 Question #45